WRB-maker/ARBOX-NEW-UPDATE/README.md

 ## What is Arbute Club?

-"Arbute Club" or "Arbox" is an anime that tells the story of a group with 5 boys who have special powers and abilities, whose purpose is to save their universe from evil bosses and invaders, showing all their adventures, battles, experiences and brillant encounters with many people.
-The full volume 1 is in development!
+"Arbute Club" or "Arbox" is an manga that tells the story of a group with 5 boys who have special powers and abilities, whose purpose is to save their universe from evil bosses and invaders, showing all their adventures, battles, experiences and brillant encounters with many people.
+The full volume 1 and volume 2 is in development!

 ## Where does the word "Arbute" come from?